pinskylab/pinskylab_methods/cookbook.md

 ## How to set up the ENR 145 TV for video conference.

   - Turn on the computer (on the shelf below the TV)
+  - Turn on the TV
   - Switch the source using the input button on the remote to HDMI1 (the top port is broken as of March 2019, so you may have to move the cord to the bottom port)